 I’m a tenant.
 Which bills should I pay for?

 Your landlord should have already installed water, gas and electricity services in the property.
 However, you still need to set up your utilities according to your desired provider.
-These bills you’re responsible for.
+These are the bills you must pay when renting, unless you live in an apartment building with a meter.
+More on this below.

 Lastly, the property might require bottled gas.
-Now, while the landlord is responsible for the hire of the bottles, the supply, and all governments taxes and levies, you have to pay for the actual gas.
+Now, while the property manager caters to hire of the bottles, the supply, and all governments taxes and levies, you have to pay for the actual gas costs.

 What happens if something bursts or breaks?